mautrix/docs/bridges/general/docker-setup.md

   k8s delays publishing the bridge address.
 There is also no reason to not publish addresses ASAP, because you can only have one instance of the bridge running at a time.
+* Liveness and readiness endpoints are available at `/_matrix/mau/live` and `/_matrix/mau/ready` respectively, but they aren't particularly useful due to the points mentioned above.